tiger2017/MLclf/README.md

 ```

 ### Usage
-How to use this package:
+How to use this package for mini-imagenet:
 ```python
 from MLclf import MLclf
 import torch